wearebraid/vueformulate.com/docs/guide/README.md

 ### Double binding

-Of course, because the input's value is bound to the model you can bind the model to multiple inputs, and even trigger validation errors on those other elements.
+Because the input's value is bound to the model you can bind the model to multiple inputs, even triggering validation errors on those other elements.

 ```vue